AdrienC21/CCSD/README.md

 ## Installation

 If you encounter an error during the installation, please refer to the section **Commons errors** below.
-If you are creating an Ubuntu instance on a Public Cloud service to train/sample from the model, you may want to use the `post_installation_script.sh` script provided to automate the process.
+If you are creating an Ubuntu instance on a Public Cloud service to train/sample from the model, you may want to use the `post_installation_script.sh` script provided to automate the process (just modify the **Git configurations** section inside the script with your details).

 ### Using pip